cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-000400
-### Group Title:
-The network device must display the Standard Mandatory DoD Notice and Consent Banner before granting access to the device.

 ### Rule Title:
 The network device must display the Standard Mandatory DoD Notice and Consent Banner before granting access to the device.